szBene/ytdlh/README.md

 For any bugs or issues you find, please open an issue.
 I will try to fix them as soon as possible.

-Don't forget to include the version of ytdlh (run `ytdlh.exe --version`) and the console output of the program.
+Don't forget to include the version of ytdlh and the entire console output of the program.
 Check back frequently, in case I have any followup questions or updates.